mahendrapabbathi/pracitceRepository/README.md

 # pracitceRepository
-This is my first Repository

-Author - Pabbathi Mahendra
+This is my first Repository <br> Author - Pabbathi Mahendra